-Whilst uncommon, it's not impossible for younger women to experience what is called 'premature' or menopause - which means that your period permanently stops before the age of 40.
-Early menopause can sometimes be induced by surgery or issues with the ovaries and can be an emotional (and physical) rollercoaster, but there are treatments options available, so again, if you think you're in this camp, consult your doctor.
+Whilst uncommon, it's not impossible for younger women to experience a premature onset of menopause - which means that your period permanently stops before the age of 40.
+Early menopause can sometimes be induced by surgery or issues with the ovaries and can be an emotional (and physical) rollercoaster; but don't fret, there are treatments options available and so again, if you think you're in this camp, please consult your doctor.

 #5 TOO MUCH EXERCISE